Debbie Dingell: Tenure

 In 2018, Dingell introduced a law that would give the Consumer Product Safety Commission the authority to recall defective firearms.
 John Dingell was a key lawmaker who initially granted the firearms industry this exemption from the 1972 Consumer Product Safety Act that created the Consumer Product Safety Commission.

 In July 2019, Dingell voted against a House resolution introduced by Representative Brad Schneider opposing efforts to boycott the State of Israel and the Global Boycott, Divestment, and Sanctions Movement.
 The resolution passed 398–17.

 In April 2021, Dingell introduced the Recovering America's Wildlife Act of 2021, a bill that would provide funding for conserving and protecting endangered and threatened species, strategies to do so, and wildlife-related recreational activities.
 The bill passed the House by 230–190 on June 14, 2022.

 In 2023, Dingell was among 56 Democrats to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Trump impeachment

-After Dingell voted to impeach President Donald Trump, Trump attacked Dingell during a campaign rally in Battle Creek, musing that her late husband, might be in hell, saying of him, "Maybe he's looking up, I don't know, I don't know, maybe, maybe.
+After Dingell voted to impeach President Donald Trump, Trump attacked Dingell during a campaign rally in Battle Creek, musing that her late husband might be in hell, saying of him, "Maybe he's looking up, I don't know, I don't know, maybe, maybe.
 But let's assume he's looking down."
 She was attending a bipartisan Problem Solvers Caucus gathering when she was told of Trump's remarks.
 Numerous members of both parties came to Dingell's defense.
 In her response to the incident, Dingell called for a return to civility, saying, "some things should be off limits."
 In her 2022 book Confidence Man, New York Times reporter Maggie Haberman wrote that Dingell received a call from a man claiming to be a reporter who asked whether she was "looking for an apology from Trump".
 According to Haberman, "Dingell couldn't shake the idea that his voice sounded like that of the forty-fifth president."

+On June 24, 2025, Dingell was one of 128 House Democrats who voted against an impeachment resolution against President Trump over the June 21 U.S attack on Iran's nuclear sites.